Can nuclear-armed Pakistan and India step back from the brink?

 But Pompeo echoed concerns from India and European governments, stressing the "urgency of Pakistan taking meaningful action against terrorist groups operating on its soil."

-Pakistan has long rejected accusations it is harboring militants who stage attacks against India.
-And Pakistan's prime minister, Imran Khan, who won election last year with the support of the country's powerful military, cannot afford to alienate the top brass or hardline nationalists, experts said.
+Pakistan has long rejected accusations that it is harboring militants who stage attacks against India.
+And Pakistan's prime minister, Imran Khan, who won election last year with the support of the country's powerful military, cannot afford to alienate the top brass or hard-line nationalists, experts said.

 But Khan lacks the political capital to tackle the problem posed by Islamist militants, in a country where there is considerable sympathy for the militants' viewpoint, experts said.